RedHatDemos/RHS-Migration_Analytics/doc/notes.md

 # Obtaining manually a payload for Migration Analytics

-* SSH into CloudForms vm
+* SSH into CloudForms VM
 ```
 # ssh cf.example.com
 ```